Pop Goes the Weasel: British version

-The lyrics may have predated the dance as either a rhyme or the lyrics of another song going dating to the 1600s.
+The lyrics may have predated the dance as either a rhyme or the lyrics of another song dating to the 1600s.
 Regardless, there are many different versions of the lyrics.
-In England, most versions share the basic verse::
+In England, most versions share the basic verse:

 The most common additional verses are:

 American variations

 When the song crossed the Atlantic in the 1850s, the British lyrics were still changing.
 In the United States, the most common lyrics are different and may have a separate origin.
 The following lyrics were printed in Boston in 1858:

-The March 1860 issue of the Southern Literary Messenger published a new verse in March 1860:
+The March 1860 issue of the Southern Literary Messenger published a new verse:

 In New York in 1901, the opening lines were, "All around the chicken coop / The possum chased the weasel."
-By the mid-20th century, the standard United States version had replaced the "cobbler's bench" with a "mulberry bush":In 1994, the American Folklife Center documented a version of the song with sixteen verses.
+By the mid-20th century, the standard United States version had replaced the "cobbler's bench" with a "mulberry bush":

+Or the standard United States version had this line.

+In 1994, the American Folklife Center documented a version of the song with sixteen verses.

 Meaning and interpretations

 Title

 There has been much speculation about the meaning of the phrase and song title, "Pop Goes the Weasel".
 Some say a weasel is a tailor's flat iron, silver-plate dishes, a dead animal, a hatter's tool, or a spinner's weasel.
 One writer notes, "Weasels do pop their heads up when disturbed and it is quite plausible that this was the source of the name of the dance."

 Just like the dancers to this jig, the spinner's weasel revolves, but to measure the thread or yarn produced on a spinning wheel.
 Forty revolutions of most weasels produce 80 yd of yarn or a skein.
 The weasel's wooden gears are designed to make a popping sound after the 40th revolution to tell the spinner that the skein is completed.

 Iona and Peter Opie observed that no one seemed to know what the phrase meant at the height of the dance craze in the 1850s.
 It may just be a nonsensical phrase.
+However, one further explanation links the lyrics of the popular nursery rhyme to the East London colloquial dialect of the 1800’s, known as “Cockney Rhyming Slang”.
+In this dialect “weasel” relates to “weasel and stoat”, or coat, and “pop” relates the “pop shop” or pawnbrokers shop.
+The rhyme describes someone running short of money purchasing rice and treacle (metaphor for life’s essentials); “that’s the way the money goes”.
+Subsequently, this forces them to sell (pop) their coat (weasel) to the pawnbroker (pop shop).